Ollynov/t-school-fullstack-2/javascript/lecture-notes.md

 * Understand how JS is used in the browser

+#### Background:

 Like Java, Python, and Ruby, JavaScript is a scripting language that allows you to build dynamic software systems.
 One of the benefits of JavaScript is that it can run in your browser, serving as a client-side scripting language.
 Through technologies like Node.js, JavaScript can also be used as a server-side scripting language.
-Almost all interactive effects that you see on a webpage are likely enabled by JavaScript.
+However, it's was really designed to be _the_ language for the browser, and almost all interactive effects that you see on a webpage are likely enabled by JavaScript.

-#### Background:

 JavaScript was created in 1995 by Brendan Eich, an engineer at Netscape, and first released with Netscape 2 early in 1996.
-JavaScript is the only scripting language that can be run by your browser.
+Legend has it that he made the language in 10 days.
+Because of that there have always been many quirks (more like bugs) in the language itself, but with releases it continues to improve.
+ES6 was the latest big improvement to the language in June 2015; the previous one was way back in 2009.

+It continues to grow in popularity- especially with the emergence of popular frameworks such as Angular and React.
+Jquery is still the most popular framework, used in about 85% of websites today.
+It's a framework that makes it easier to manipulate the DOM.
+A button indenting as you click it, would be an example of manipulating the DOM.
+We will be doing some activities today where you will be challenged to manipulate the DOM, but with pure javascript.
+We won't be learning jQuery because we don't have enough time, and technically you can handle all the same things with pure javascript.

 **Practice 1: Interacting with the user directly through the browser**